 - While the squash is cooling, heat the olive oil in a medium saucepan and then add the onion, garlic, salt, white pepper, cardamom and nutmeg; cook until fragrant and slightly caramelized, about 3-4 minutes.
 Add the broth and bring to a quick boil, then kill the heat and set aside.

-- Process on high speed until really smooth and velvety, about 2 to 3 minutes, then add the coconut milk or heavy cream and resume processing until well incorporated.
+- Process on high speed until really smooth and velvety, about 2 to 3 minutes, then add the coconut milk and resume processing until well incorporated.

 - Serve immediately or, if the soup isn't hot enough for your liking, transfer it back to the saucepan and heat it over medium heat until the desired temperature is reached.